Anthology series: Television

 In the history of television, live anthology dramas were especially popular during the Golden Age of Television of the 1950s with series such as The United States Steel Hour and The Philco Television Playhouse.

 Dick Powell came up with an idea for an anthology series, Four Star Playhouse, with a rotation of established stars every week, four stars in all.
 The stars would own the studio and the program, as Lucille Ball and Desi Arnaz had done successfully with Desilu studio.
 Powell had intended for the program to feature himself, Charles Boyer, Joel McCrea, and Rosalind Russell.
 When Russell and McCrea backed out, David Niven came on board as the third star.
 The fourth star was initially a guest star.
 CBS liked the idea, and Four Star Playhouse made its debut in fall of 1952.
 It ran on alternate weeks only during the first season, alternating with Amos 'n' Andy.
 It was successful enough to be renewed and became a weekly program from the second season until the end of its run in 1956.
 Ida Lupino was brought on board as the de facto fourth star, though unlike Powell, Boyer, and Niven, she owned no stock in the company.

 American television networks would sometimes run summer anthology series which consisted of unsold television pilots.
 Beginning in 1971, the long-run Masterpiece Theatre drama anthology series brought British productions to American television.

-In 2011, American Horror Story debuted a new type of anthology format in the U.S. Each season, rather than each episode, is a standalone story.
-Several actors have appeared in the various seasons, but playing different roles—in an echo of the Four Star Playhouse format.
+In 2011, American Horror Story debuted a new type of anthology format in the United States.
+Each season, rather than each episode, is a standalone story.
+Several actors have appeared in the various seasons but playing different roles—in an echo of the Four Star Playhouse format.

 The success of American Horror Story has spawned other season-long anthologies such as American Crime Story and True Detective.